JenniferBarstow/Jurassic-Park-API/README.md

   - JSON formatted RESTful API
   - Filtering Dinosaurs by species name
   - Filtering Dinosaurs by cage name
+  - Filtering Cages by power status
   - Data persisted with PostgreSQL
   - Custom validation for making sure Carnivores and herbivore are not in the same cage separation
   - Custom validation for making sure Carnivores are only in a cage with their own Species
+  - Custom validation for making sure Dinosaurs cannot be moved into a cage that is powered down
+  - Custom validation for making sure Cages cannot be powered off if they contain dinosaurs
   - Setting the diet so that it is in sync with that of it's Species
   - Custom validation tests
   - Model method tests